Recipe: Black Forest Ham and Cheese Breakfast Casserole

-This German-inspired strata is our seasonal take on the classic ham and cheese breakfast casserole.
+This hearty strata is our seasonal take on the classic ham and cheese breakfast casserole.
 Laced with Black Forest ham and nutty Gruyère, and built on a foundation of pumpernickel and sourdough bread, this version uses spicy mustard to give the eggs a zippy boost.

 Prep Now, Feed a Crowd Later